Skip to main content

 • Experience using Ansible.

 Caution!
 Ensure the node from which you are working contains the directory /etc/kolla/config.
-This directory exists on a single node and is used to provide our custom configuration to OpenStack services.
+This directory exists in the control plane nodes and is used to provide our custom configuration to OpenStack services.
+Control plane nodes are labeled as "Cloud Core" in the Assets page of your cloud in OpenMetal Central.

 pip install --upgrade pip